prometheus-community/monaco-promql/docs/angular_integration.md

 import { AppComponent } from './app.component';

 const monacoConfig: NgxMonacoEditorConfig = {
-  baseUrl: 'app-name/assets', // configure base path for monaco editor default: './assets'
+  baseUrl: 'assets', // configure base path for monaco editor default: './assets'
   defaultOptions: { scrollBeyondLastLine: false }, // pass default options to be used
   onMonacoLoad: () => {
     // Register the PromQL language from the library